 A really great feature in my opinion!

 This is the part of the smoker that controls the heat and one of the things that most people complain about.
-The controller on the SG, like most pellet grills at this price point, works on an average temperature, not exact temperature.
+The controller on the SG, like most pellet grills and home ovens, works on an average temperature, not exact temperature.

-Average temperature to me does just as well as exact temperature in my opinion.
+Average temperature cooks just as well as exact temperature in my opinion.
 There are pellet smokers which holds a perfect temperature and while that is nice, it doesn't cook any better, have better flavor or get things done any faster.

 So, in my opinion, cooking based on average temperature is not a bad thing if you can learn to just leave it alone and let it do it's thing.